bzvnr/4chan-Link-Updater/README.md

 While more detailed instructions are being developed, it is presumed that the reader has some understanding of JavaScript and Node.js.

-1. Download a zip file of the repository from GitHub.
+1. Download a ZIP file of the repository from GitHub.
 2. Unzip the downloaded file.
-3. In the project's `lib` folder, create a JS file with the provided text below, placing your text where specified.
+3. In the project's `lib` folder, create a .js file with the text provided below, placing your text where specified.
 4. Open your operating system's terminal window and change the current directory to the project's `lib` folder.
 5. Type "node yourScriptName.js" and hit enter.
 It should output the updated links.